juanfe2793/juanfe2793/README.md

 <h1 align="center">Hi 👋, I'm Juan Felipe Gomez</h1>
-<h3 align="center">A SRE with 5 years of experience in the lifecycle of an IT Infrastructure on-premise and cloud.
-Currently, I work as a Site Reliability Engineer in the DevSecOps area, mainly with the AWS provider (standard and govcloud region).</h3>
+<h3 align="center">A SRE/DevOps with 6 years of experience in the lifecycle of an IT Infrastructure on-premise and cloud.
+Currently, I work as a Software Engineer in Kubernetes Platform.</h3>

-- Working at: **Twilio as Software Engineer - Containers**
+- Working at: **Twilio as Software Engineer - Kubernetes Platform**

 - 🌱 I’m currently learning **Kubernetes and Golang**